Exfoliative dermatitis in dogs. Dermatitis in dogs - symptoms, diagnosis and treatment. Predisposition to dermatitis in dogs of various breeds

 Possible side effects of their use are: polyuria, skin calcification, drowsiness, shortness of breath, polyphagia.

-From antihistamines appoint:
+From antihistamines prescribe:

 Drugs in this group have a sedative effect.
 While taking them, the dog may develop polyuria or polydipsia.